PaulSHahn2/emacssetup/KENESIS.md

-I no longer do this as I found that I try to avoid complex chords that require *Cntrl+Alt* anyway, and I can usually press both at the same time with the left thumb, if I think to do so.
+I no longer do this as I found that I try to avoid complex chords that require *Cntrl+Alt* anyway, and I can usually press both at the same time with the left thumb, if I can remember to do so.

 ### Current default qwerty layout

 ```
 {kp-a}>{-lctrl}{-lalt}{a}{+lalt}{+lctrl}